bdanzi/TestBeam2022/README.md

 A new feature in the `read_data.C` has been added for this.
 Every time you run analysis on each event, you can select a bunch of channels from which you store into a `output_*.txt` file the waveform information (number of clusters, electrons, integral charge..).
 Each waveform represents an hit for a track.
 For example, a 200 hits track corresponds to a txt files of 200 lines.
 You can change the `lineCount` requirement to store information of a 50 hits/100 hits/etc. track.
 You will get these output directly from running the analysis.
 If you set a high limit for lineCounts (like 10k) you will have only one `output_0.txt` file to do the next steps.

-Then you can use 'testbeam_analysis/LoopOnOutput.sh' to run on selected ranges of 'output_*.txt' files (e.g. from 0 to highest id number of txt file you retrieved from analysis) and get truncated mean distributions plots + 'MeandEdx.txt' and 'MeandNdx.txt' files.
+Then you can use `testbeam_analysis/LoopOnOutput.sh` to run on selected ranges of `output_*.txt` files (e.g. from 0 to highest id number of txt file you retrieved from analysis) and get truncated mean distributions plots + `MeandEdx.txt` and `MeandNdx.txt` files.
-If you are interested in just a fixed resolution distribution you can use the 'PlotdEdxdNdx.py' code to retrieve them from 'MeandEdx.txt' and 'MeandNdx.txt' files.
-If you want to show resolution vs lenght (you should have run the analysis changing lineCounts thresholds (e.g. 50,100,150,200,250)), use the 'testbeam_analysis/ResolutionWithErrorsVsTrackLength.py', making sure your folders containing txt files are renamed accordingly.
+If you are interested in just a fixed resolution distribution you can use the `PlotdEdxdNdx.py` code to retrieve them from `MeandEdx.txt` and `MeandNdx.txt` files.
+If you want to show resolution vs lenght (you should have run the analysis changing lineCounts thresholds (e.g. 50,100,150,200,250)), use the `testbeam_analysis/ResolutionWithErrorsVsTrackLength.py`, making sure your folders containing txt files are renamed accordingly.

 <!-- MARKDOWN LINKS & IMAGES -->